othiym23/packard/README.md

 Usage: packard [options] <command>

 Commands:
-  artists    generate a list of artists from roots inspect    dump all the metadata from a track or album pls        print a list of albums as a .pls file, sorted by date unpack     unpack a set of zipped files into a staging directory
+  albums    generate a list of albums from roots artists   generate a list of artists from roots inspect   dump all the metadata from a track or album optimize  find the best set of albums to pack a given capacity pls       print a list of albums as a .pls file, sorted by date unpack    unpack a set of zipped files into a staging directory

 Options:
   -S, --save-config  save this run's configuration to ~/.packardrc [default: false]